 From here, Liddell is almost throwing a conventional rear cross.
 He moves his body to his left to generate power and avoid his opponents counter, he twists his hips, he shifts his weight, and follows through.
 The only difference is that he is far more squared up, sometimes with his left leg far behind him.

 Throw a jab to get your distance, step back and to the side with your lead leg.
 At the same time, wind up with you rear hand.
 Ground yourself, and then let loose.

 You can also practice a step back hook by turning your body more sideways.

 Chuck Liddell’s contribution to MMA cannot be understated.
 He is one of the main reasons that the UFC is so popular today, and he was one of the very first to figure out how to adapt power strikes into a cohesive MMA fighting method.

-Feel free to leave any suggestions on what to break down next in the comment section.
-Until next time, this has been David Christian wishing you happy training.
+Until next time, this has been David Christian from the Modern Martial Artist, wishing you happy training.